The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 According to KelTec, the trigger on a bullpup is the worst thing about the bullpup.

 I’ve got to say, this trigger’s not bad.
-It’s definitely interesting.
+It’s interesting.
 It has just a little bit of take up.
-The take-up goes right to the wall, and it’s pretty much just free take up.
+The take-up goes right to the wall, and it’s pretty much just free take-up.

 There’s no resistance until you get to the wall.
-Once you start squeezing it, it’s a clean break, but it’s squishy after the wall.
+It’s a clean break once you start squeezing it, but it’s squishy after the wall.

 Overall, the trigger is pretty solid.
 I don’t have any problems with the trigger, the trigger is made of polymer.